 Nobody should be subjected to unfair, harassing, illegal, or unethical behavior in the workplace.

 Schall & Barasch LLC aid clients in negotiating their employment agreements, non-compete agreements, and severance packages.
 They routinely advise clients on issues concerning discrimination, harassment, wrongful termination, whistleblower retaliation.
 As attorneys fully dedicated to employee-side employment law, they are in a unique position to counsel employees from virtually all industries.
 Whether you are a senior-level executive or a professional manager, administrator, or worker, our goal is always the same: advocate for employees and fight for maximum compensation.

-If you have questions about the laws that may apply to you, it is important to consult with an experienced employment lawyer.
-We encourage you to reach out to us online or call (856) 242-8491 to schedule a consultation.
+If you have questions about the laws that may apply to you, it is important to consult with our experienced employment lawyers.
+We encourage you to reach out to us online to request a consultation.